Mera Peak Expedition 6,476m

 It's not necessary to spend a lot of money on extra equipment and clothing before your trip.
 The Majority of these gears can be bought at reasonable rates in Kathmandu.
 Normal climbing equipment such as ropes, harnesses, helmets, and ice ax will be provided.
 For the details of trekking and climbing equipment, you can click here

-As per your time schedule if there is not a suitable date for trekking departure from Kathmandu so place mentions your suitable time and date then we will organize your great trip to Mera Peak Climbing.
+As per your schedule, if there is no suitable date for trekking departure from Kathmandu so please mention your suitable time and date, then we will organize your great trip to Mera Peak Climbing.

 FAQs